 Step One: Reduction of Chemicals

-The first step in the green electronics initiative is to cut down on toxic components used in manufacturing products.
+The first step in the green electronics initiative is to cut down on manufacturing products’ toxic components.
 Not only do such chemicals pose a direct threat against the consumers; they also pose a threat to others should the device be disposed of improperly.
-The toxic substances, for example, could leach into the soil at a landfill, reach the water supply and cause widespread health problems.
+For example, the toxic substances could leach into the soil at a landfill, reach the water supply, and cause widespread health problems.
 While such incidents have not yet been reported, many believe that they are still possible scenarios.

-Companies like the gadget-maker, Panasonic, have already taken steps towards making more environmentally friendly and less toxic devices.
+Companies like the gadget-maker, Panasonic, have already made more environmentally friendly and less toxic devices.
 They have replaced the soldering material used in the manufacturing process for their devices.
 Panasonic developed their own replacement for lead, which is often used to solder parts together.

 There are, however, counter-motivations for companies to adopt a green standpoint.
 Developing alternatives and new techniques, such as what Panasonic has done, costs a lot of resources.
 At the same time, green technology has not yet been shown to be more profitable than traditional technology.

 Step Two: Recycle

 The green electronics initiative is also dependent on the method of disposal employed by an electronics company.
 Greenpeace is urging the electronics industry to take back old and outdated devices to minimize their improper disposal.
 For this model, Greenpeace is touting mobile manufacturer Motorola, which has been actively collecting and accepting old mobile phones from consumers.
 Despite their efforts, Motorola still gets a very insignificant number of old mobile phones back.